stomp/stomp-spec/src/stomp-specification-1.1.md

 #### SUBSCRIBE ack Header

+The valid values for the `ack` header are `auto`, `client`, or `client-individual`.
+If the header is not set, it defaults to `auto`.

 When the the `ack` mode is `auto`, then the client does not need to send the server `ACK` frames for the messages it receives.
 The server will assume the client has received the message as soon as it sends it to the the client.
 This acknowledgment mode can cause messages being transmitted to the client to get dropped.

 When the the `ack` mode is `client`, then the client must send the server `ACK` frames for the messages it processes.
 If the connection fails before a client